christian-schlichtherle/neuron-di/README.md

 In this unit test, `greetingService` is initialized using the `wire` macro in the package `global.namespace.neuron.di.scala`, which provides the Scala API of Neuron DI.
-The macro figures that the `GreetingService` interface has two synapse methods, `defaultLocale` and `greetingMessages`, and looks them up in the current scope.
+The macro figures that the `GreetingService` interface has two synapse methods, `defaultLocale()` and `greetingMessages()`, and looks up corresponding methods or fields in the current scope.
 If no such methods or fields are available or if their (return) types are not assignment-compatible, then the macro emits an error message.